zcdev/who-ate-the-cookie/README.md

 # Who Ate the Cookie 🍪
 🔀 Switch to the **[Next.js version](https://github.com/zcdev/who-ate-the-cookie/tree/next-js)**

+🔒 This branch is locked as the final React version of Who Ate the Cookie.
+No further changes will be accepted.
+See `next-js` for the current version.

 A playful detective game built with React — with voices!
 Can you tell who ate the cookie?
 Turn on your speaker and click around to find out.